Rachel Coleman

 If anyone knows what it takes to be a star student-athlete, it’s Rachel Coleman.
-As a former Division I player and coach and current National Fastpitch Coaches Association (NFCA) member, Rachel is committed to educating players, parents, and coaches and providing hands-on guidance and expert training resources to empower female athletes to become leaders on and off the field.
+As a former Division I player and coach and current National Fastpitch Coaches Association (NFCA) member, Rachel is committed to educating players, parents, and coaches on the softball recruiting process — providing hands-on guidance and expert training resources to help female athletes leverage their skills and talent into coveted softball scholarships.

 STEPPING UP TO THE PLATE: Early Years